Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 Symptoms from gout in foot often start suddenly and progress rapidly over a few hours, particularly at night-time.
 This is thought to be due to people having a slightly lower body temperature at night.

-Gout symptoms usually last between five and ten days.
+Gout symptoms usually last between five and ten days but it can take longer for symptoms to subside completely.

 The upper limbs may also be affected, most commonly the fingers, wrists and elbows.
 It is thought gouty arthritis most commonly occurs in the extremities as they tend to be the coldest parts of the body, which increases the risk of sodium urate crystal formation.